Navigating Career Change and Transitions: Is a Career Coach Your Compass?

 Skill Development and Education

-• Gap Analysis: Identify any skills or knowledge gaps that need to be addressed to make you a competitive candidate in your new field.
+• Gap Analysis: Identify any skills or knowledge gaps that must be addressed to make you a competitive candidate in your new field.

-• Continuous Learning: Pursue relevant courses, certifications, or degrees that will equip you with the necessary skills and knowledge.
+• Continuous Learning: Pursue relevant courses, certifications, or degrees to equip you with the necessary skills and knowledge.
 Online platforms, community colleges, and professional workshops are great resources.

 Networking and Building Professional Relationships